fpaboim/fabo/readme.md

 <h1 align="center">fabo serverless framework</h1>
 <h3 align="center">Build scalable serverless APIs in minutes, not days.</h3>

-Easy backend serverless yaml based CMS and REST API generator, which aims to replace a lot of the boilerplate which goes along with creating JAMSTACK mobile/web apps without having to give up on your code editor.
+Easy backend serverless yaml based CMS and REST API generator, which aims to replace a lot of the boilerplate which goes along with creating jamstack mobile/web apps without having to give up on your code editor.
 Serverless is easy when fabo does the heavy lifting! 🏋️

-* This project is in ALPHA, documentation is a work in progress, use at your own risk
+* This project is in ALPHA, documentation is a work in progress, *caveat emptor*

 ![raptors, beware!](./assets/raptors.jpg "The raptor fences are down")

 ## Introduction